ZhijunBioinf/GDnet-IP/README.md

 # GDnet-IP
-A lightweight convolutional neural network models for effectively classifying common insects and pests
+A lightweight convolutional neural network models for effectively classifying common insects and pests.